 See the Royal Mile from above with a guided rooftop tour of St Giles’ Cathedral.
 For a small donation, your own personal guide will lead you up a series of spiral staircases to the rafters of this historic landmark, where you can take a closer look inside the bell tower and the famous crown spire.
 Bookable in advance, these tours last around 20 minutes and offer incredible views of Edinburgh’s Old Town and beyond.

 The Scott Monument is a towering spire dedicated to the life of Edinburgh-born writer, Sir Walter Scott.
-Standing at over 200 feet tall, it sits opposite the Jenners department store on Princes Street and is a prominent feature in Edinburgh’s iconic skyline.
+Standing at over 200 feet tall, it is a prominent feature in Edinburgh’s iconic skyline.
 With nearly 300 steps to the top, the climb is not one for the faint-hearted!
 The ‘Gothic rocket’ as it is affectionately known, was designed by George Meikle Kemp and features a series of viewing platforms, allowing spectators to admire the views from multiple altitudes.